Acute Respite Care (ARC) Program

-Sherbourne’s Acute Respite Care (ARC) Program, formerly ‘the Infirmary’, is a short-term health care unit offering 24/7 care for individuals who are homeless, under-housed and/or socially isolated (aged 16 and older) who need a safe place to recuperate from an acute medical condition, illness, injury or surgery.
+Sherbourne’s Acute Respite Care (ARC) Program is a short-term health care unit offering 24/7 care for individuals ages 16 and older who are experiencing homelessness, under-housed and/or socially isolated who need a safe place to recuperate from an acute medical condition, illness, injury or surgery.

 ARC offers a comfortable, supportive environment for clients to rest and recover.
 It is an inclusive space that welcomes all people of diverse social, cultural and gender identities.